gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 resolution available, using the _Julia_ package `SimpleSDMLayers.jl` [@Dansereau2021SimJl].
 The coarse resolution should mitigate potential imprecisions in the eBird data regarding the extent of the sampled areas in each observation checklist.
+Moreover, some studies have argued that coarser resolutions lead to less overestimation of species richness and are better to identify bird biodiversity hotspots given the patchiness of observation data [@Hurlbert2007SpeRic].
 We used the standard _bioClim_ variables, which represent annual trends, ranges, and extremes of temperature and precipitation, but selected only 8 out of the 19 ones to avoid redundancy among them (bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15).
 The Copernicus data is a set of